-Only imputed/edited versions of the expenditure variables are provided on the file.
-Expenditure variables on this event file follow a standard naming convention.
+Only imputed/edited versions of the expenditure variables are provided in this PUF.
+Expenditure variables in this PMED PUF follow a standard naming convention.

-The 10 source of payment variables and one sum of payments variable are named consistently in the following way:

-The first two characters indicate the type of event:
+The 10 source of payment variables and one sum of payments variable are named consistently in the following way: The first two characters indicate the type of event: